tchajed/sys-verif-fa25/docs/syllabus.md

 ## Student well-being

-I realize this class isn’t the only thing in your life.
+I realize this class isn't the only thing in your life.
 If this class ever feels overwhelming on top of whatever else you're responsible for, please let me know and we can work something out.
 Do this early!
-I don’t want it to stress you out, I want you to learn something.
+I don't want it to stress you out, I want you to learn something.

 Students are encouraged to learn about and utilize UW-Madison's mental health services and/or other resources as needed.
-Visit uhs.wisc.edu or call University Health Services at (608) 265–5600 to learn more.
+Visit [uhs.wisc.edu](https://www.uhs.wisc.edu/) or call University Health Services at (608) 265-5600 to learn more.

 ## Course communication

-If you have any questions, please email me at chajed@wisc.edu.
+If you have any questions, please email me at <chajed@wisc.edu>.
 If you want to meet, I'm happy to set up a time - send me an email with some suggested times.